Ausdance Peggy van Praagh Choreographic Fellowship

 Your application

-We will be inviting eligible choreographers who can demonstrate the value of the fellowship to their own choreographic development, practice or career to submit an expression of interest.
+We are inviting eligible choreographers who can demonstrate the value of the fellowship to their own choreographic development, practice or career to submit an expression of interest.

 Your fellowship activities should be completed within two years of the application date.
 The fellowship will not necessarily contribute to a performance, but you must produce a public outcome of some description (read reports from previous Fellows for suggestions).